anbjos/spectral-transformer/README.md

 ## Positional Encoding

-Without explicit positional information, the model only sees a set of token embeddings and has no built-in way of telling how they are ordered in the sequence—a critical factor for learning the attention weights.
-Because the Transformer processes all tokens in parallel, it lacks the sequential tracking found in [recurrent architectures](https://en.wikipedia.org/wiki/Recurrent_neural_network).
-Positional encoding injects a continuous, unique representation of each token’s position, enabling the model to capture both content and order.
+Without explicit positional information, the model sees only a set of token embeddings, with no inherent way to determine their order in the sequence.
+This means the model would need to learn the relationships between neighboring tokens solely from the data, without knowing which tokens are adjacent.
+Since this approach is inefficient, positional embeddings are introduced to provide the model with information about token positions.

 ### Definition of PE